impermeable/waterproof/README.md

 Install "OCaml for Windows" by following the steps:
 * Download the _graphical installer_ from https://fdopen.github.io/opam-repository-mingw/installation/.
 * Windows could indicate that the software is not used by many people.
 To use the software anyway, choose _keep_.
-* Right click on the exe file, and choose *Run the installer as administrator*.
+* Select the .exe file, then right click on the .exe file, and choose *Run as administrator*.
 This also installs a cygwin terminal that you will need to use in the steps below.
 * Windows could still block the installer from running.
 To run the installer anyway, choose _More info_, and then _Run anyway_.

 ##### On MacOS: